 Initial flattery, assurances, over-the-top promises, and finally, passive aggressiveness, feigned “hurt”, intimidation, mockery and insults when they don’t get their own way.
 This is their modus operandi.

 Do not be intimidated if this bullying is ever directed at you — instead, try to see them for what they truly are.
-Online fraudsters live a dark and fear-filled existence, needing to rely on lies and manipulation just to make a living.
+Online fraudsters live a dishonest and fear-filled existence, needing to rely on lies just to make a living.
 People like these do not breathe easy, for the walls will always be closing in on them.
-Pity them.

 And never hide or push away your own inner voice and truth.
 When one person stands up to a bully, he/she lights a candle and gives courage to 100 other people to light their own candles.
 Darkness is nothing in the face of a single, solitary flame.